uniblockchain/docker-obsr/README.md

 ### Notes:
 + The application runs as the limited user "ahsay" (400:400)
-+ Agents downloads and java-x86 have been removed in favor of java-x64.
++ Agents downloads, Agent liveupdates, docs, and java-x86 have been removed.
 + Catalina is started with the 'run' command to prevent daemonizing.
 Likewise, `nohup` has been removed from *startup.sh*
-+ SSLv2Hello is enabled to provide backwards compatibity for older OBC agents (<= 6.21.0.0)
++ SSLv2Hello is enabled to provide backwards compatibity for older Ahsay agents (<= 6.21.0.0)
 + `docker stop` (SIGTERM) is caught and redirected at `catalina.sh stop` for a safe shutdown.
 If your OBS needs more than 10 seconds to stop, be sure to use the `--time n` flag prevent docker from prematurely resorting to `kill`.

+## Docker-Compose
+For an example of how to run OBSR behind nginx can run `docker-compose -f docker-compose-ngin.yml up`.
+However, bare in mind the diffie-hellman parameters file AND the default TLS certificates are public knowledge and thereofore offer no security.
+So, before taking this into production, you will want to create and use your own.